Ankush-kadu/Fashion-AI-Stylist-Buy-Me-That-Look/README.md

     Have you ever looked at an Instagram model, or a model in a fashion e-commerce web-page, and thought “Wish I could get a list of fashion items similar to the ones worn by the model!”.

-    This is what I address in this project, where I will develop a computer vision based application to address the challenging problem of recommending similar fashion products.
+    This is what I address in this project, where I  developed a computer vision based application to address the challenging problem of recommending similar fashion products.
 The idea of this project has been taken from the myntras's research paper .

     My goal is to suggest similar clothing accessories to the one worn by the model in the input image.